jive-vlbi/jive5ab/README.md

 The source code was also re-organised; documentation now lives in the `./doc/` subdirectory, all scripts in the `./scripts/` subdirectory.

-For (limited) backward compatibility the orginal jive5ab [Makefile](src/Makefile) is retained - for those systems that really cannot have any working version of `cmake`.
-The old [INSTALL](doc/INSTALL) is retained for historical reference and still documents the use of said `Makefile`.

 A word about the new build procedure:

 - cmake is a Makefile-generator tool.
 So in stead of diving in and calling `make` there is now a configuration stage first. *Then* call `make`